Managing Campaigns in ZipTier

 Content not updating

-- Allow 5–10 minutes for processing after new uploads.
+- Allow 5–10 minutes for processing after new document uploads or web page crawls.

-- Confirm that files are in a supported format (PDF) and under the 25MB limit.
+- For documents, confirm that files are in a supported format (PDF) and under the 25MB limit.

 - Clear your browser cache or test in an incognito window to confirm changes.

-- Make sure updated files are attached to the correct campaign and not just saved as drafts.
+- Make sure updated content is attached to the correct campaign and not just saved as drafts.

 ✨ Tip: Many troubleshooting steps can be avoided by monitoring your analytics regularly and testing updates in Sandbox Mode before publishing them live.